microsoft/vscode-cmake-tools/docs/variants.rst

 For smaller or simple projects, providing a custom ``cmake-variants.yaml`` is unnecessary, and the default CMake build types will work just fine.
-Large projects with more complex configuration options make want to specify additional build variants.
+Large projects with more complex configuration options may want to specify additional build variants.

 The variants file can be placed in the root of the project directory, or in the